Feel

 What will you put in your comfort kit?
 Here are some more ideas.

 Comfort kits are simple to make and can be used quickly.
-And they don’t have to be expensive – they can often be filled with items you already have at home.
-It’s good to put things in there that focus on the senses such as touch, smell, see and hear.
+They don’t have to be expensive either – they can often be filled with items you already have at home.
+It’s good to include things that have a focus on senses such as touch, smell, sight and hearing.

 Here are some ideas that your child might like to put in their kit.